nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 To change the timestamping service, follow these steps.
 1. In the Trust Services tab, select Timestamping Services, select a timestamping service from the list and click Edit.
-2. In the window that opens, edit the URL and/or upload new certificate.
+2. In the window that opens, edit the URL, change the cost type (paid or free), and/or upload new certificate.
 Click Save.

 ### 11.3 Deleting an Approved Timestamping Service